 Maternal Death Rates

-About 14 U.S. mothers for each 100,000 live births die each year due to pregnancy or delivery complications.
-Most high income countries have low maternal death rates, and those rates have declined over the last 25 years.
-In the United States however, the trend is opposite, with a 16.7% rate increase between 1990 and 2015.
+About 18.6 U.S. mothers for each 100,000 live births die each year due to pregnancy or delivery complications.
+Most high-income countries have low maternal death rates, and those rates have declined over the last 25 years.
+In the United States maternal mortal rates were on the increase until 2021, when they finally started decreasing.

 South Carolina Maternal Death Rates

-According to MUSC, the rates are even worse in South Carolina, at about 24 deaths per 100,000 live births.
+The rates are even worse in South Carolina, at about 32.3 deaths per 100,000 live births, according to the most recent data.

 Hopefully, help is on the way: